swiftlang/swift-evolution/proposals/testing/NNNN-swift-testing-and-xctest-interoperability.md

 - Assertions: `XCTAssert*` and [unconditional failure][] `XCTFail`
-- [Expected failures][], such as `XCTExpectFailure`: marking a Swift Testing issue in this way will generate a runtime issue.
+- [Expected failures][], such as `XCTExpectFailure`: marking a Swift Testing issue in this way will generate a runtime warning issue.
 - `XCTAttachment`
 - [Issue handling traits][]: we will make our best effort to translate issues from XCTest to Swift Testing.
 Note that there are certain issue kinds that are